Abunuman/aws-bootcamp-cruddur-2023/journal/week1.md

 ![Frontend healthcheck](../images/Healthcheck-frontend.png)

-The healthcheck for the four components in the docker-compose.yml file all returned green initially
+The healthcheck for the four components in the docker-compose.yml file all returned green initially.

 ![Alt text](../images/Healthcheck.png)

 But after 60 seconds as stated in the healthcheck it returned an error, that shows two containers are unhealthy.